akshara-a/File-Hive/README.md

 ## Feedback & Issues

 Found a bug or have a feature request?
-Please file an issue on our [GitHub repository](To be updated soon).
+Please file an issue on our |GitHub repository|(To be updated soon).

 ## Release Notes